YuChuang1205/YuChuang1205/README.md

 😄 **Honors (Some representative awards)**:
-+ The 1st place of Water Body Extraction from High-resolution and Multi-modal Optical Images in the 2024 ISPRS TC I Contest on Intelligent Interpretation for Multi-modal Remote Sensing Application     (2024)
++ The 1st place of Water Body Extraction from High-resolution and Multi-modal Optical Images in the 2024 ISPRS TC I Contest on Intelligent Interpretation for Multi-modal Remote Sensing Application      (**Team leader**) (2024)
-+
 + The 3rd prize of the First "Shensi Cup" - Urban Lifeline·AI Problem Solving Challenge. (**Team leader**)     (2024)
 + The 3rd place of Marine Farms Segmentation in High-Resolution SAR Images in the 5TH Gaofen Challenge on Automated High Resolution Earth Observation Image Interpretation. (**Team leader**)     (2023)
-+ The 6th place of Multi-Object Tracking in Optical Satellite Videos in the 5TH Gaofen Challenge on Automated High Resolution Earth Observation Image Interpretation. (**Team leader**)   (2023)
 + **Outstanding Graduate Student Award of Shenyang Institute of Automation, Chinese Academy of Sciences.
 (Top 1%)**  (2023)
 + Pacemaker to Merit Student of the University of Chinese Academy of Sciences.
 (Top 1%)  (2023)
 + **National Scholarship (Top 2%)**  (2022)